specklesystems/speckle-docs-OLD/user/connectors-gh.md

 ### Creating custom objects

+There's several different ways to create custom speckle objects using the Grasshopper.
+One of them is using the `Create Speckle Object` node.

+This node has _variable input parameters_, meaning that you can modify the ammount of input nodes it has by zooming into the component.

+You can also modify the name of this inputs by right-clicking the input name.
+In the right-click menu, you will also find the options to change the **access type** of that input.
+Meaning, if the object property should be a single item, or a list.

 ### Using Streams in GH

 > If you want to know more about streams, go [here](./concepts.md#streams) 👈